Allium giganteum, also known as Giant Onion

 They look like they’re right out of a Dr. Zeus book — giant purple balls stuck like lollipops on naked green stems.
 I love to watch the expressions on people’s faces when they encounter the colorful spheres for the very first time.
 Drought tolerant and virtually disease and pest-free, alliums (also known as ornamental onions) are a sure bet if you’re looking to liven up your garden.

 Partly due to the fact that they appear to hover, alliums add a big dose of fun to almost any garden setting.
 Teeter-tottering above other flowers, their purple flower heads act as key accents throughout the perennial border.
-In formal gardens, they inject a note of whimsy, while in more informal settings they make a dramatic statement, forming unexpected color combinations with other plants in the garden.
+In formal gardens, they inject a note of whimsy, while in more informal settings they make a striking statement, forming impromptu color combinations with other plants in the garden.